 Evaluating the eigenvalues of this matrix for a variety of values of the exponent allows one to see how energy levels shift with exponent.
 In theory a larger matrix of these elements should produce more accurate results, but in practice larger matrices can lead to disruptive rounding errors during diagonalization.
 Restricting the number of basis states used can also lead to inaccurate results, so a suitable balance needs to be found.

 Directly following this paragraph is a hidden interactive graphic ( ) that can be used to evaluate the first ten eigenvalues for sixteen representative values of exponent for a given number of basis states.
-The evaluation takes a very long time when the number of basis states exceeds about twenty, but the total evaluation can be broken into smaller blocks by editing the indicated range in the code and the data combined by hand.
+The evaluation takes a bit of time when the number of basis states exceeds about twenty, so to avoid sluggish browser response the data has been precalculated.

 With all of the eigenvalue data embedded in the page, the behavior of eigenvalues as a function of exponent for the indicated number of basis states is